Route 666: The Devil’s Highway

 What is Route 666

-Now known as US Route 491, Route 666 is a north-south carriageway that serves the Four Corners region of the USA.
-Created in 2003, it is one of the more recent designations in the entire U.S highway network for seemingly obvious reasons.
-Around the time of the USA/Mexico conflict of 1848, it was a simple main trading route serving the Mexican nation known as the Old Spanish Trail.
-As time progressed, the road did as well.
-It finally upgraded to Highway status by the American Association of State Highway Officials (AASHO) in 1926.
+Now known as US Route 491, Route 666 is a north-south carriageway.
+The route serves the Four Corners region of the United States.
+Renamed for obvious reasons, Route 666 became Route 491 in 2003.
+This is one of the more recent designations in the U.S. highway network by the American Association of State Highway Officials (AASHO).

-Unfortunately, Route 666 was the 6th spur on the existing Route 66 which led to its infamous moniker and obvious association.
-The 200 mile long so-called Devil’s Highway meanders its way through some of America’s most impressive scenery.
-It travels through Colorado, New Mexico, and Utah.
-Chief among these sights are the pair of Native American sacred sites of Shiprock and Ute Mountain.
+The 200-mile-long so-called Devil’s Highway is now US Route 491.
+It meanders through some of America’s most impressive scenery.
+Passing through Colorado, New Mexico, and Utah the landscape is breathtaking.
+Chief among these sights are a pair of Native American sacred sites: Shiprock (translated as Rock with Wings) in New Mexico and Ute Mountain in Colorado.

-According to Native American legend, Shiprock, translated as Rock with Wings, was once a majestic bird that assisted the transportation of the Navajo people to their new and current home before settling down and becoming the spectacular feature that can be seen today.
-Local Chiefs have forbidden access to the peak for fear of disturbance.
+According to Native American legend, Shiprock was a majestic bird.
+Shiprock assisted with the transportation of the Navajo people to their home.
+After completing the journey, it settled down and became the spectacular feature that we see today.
+The Navajo have forbidden access to the peak for fear of disturbing the ghosts of their ancestors.

 Patrolled by Hell Hounds